stalejerky/sterkel-mta-server/SOFTWARE_DEVELOPMENT_CHAPTER_1.md

 In the next chapter, we will explore ways to extend app.js to fetch the necessary data from an api endpoint provided by the MTA.
 Then 'wrangle' the MTA data a bit, before printing only the most relevant data for our purposes, so it is visible in our local browser.

 The result of our work on this project will always be a white screen in a browser, with either plain text, or perhaps 'JSON' formatted output.
 We will treat the beautification or formatting of this output as a later step, using slightly different tools which we will google to find later.
-This is the concept of 'decoupling' our data layer from our presentation layer - this concept is virtually universal in any serious project work.
+This is the concept of 'decoupling' our data layer from our presentation layer - this concept is virtually universal in any serious project work<sup id="a2">[2](#myfootnote2)</sup>.

 ## END CHAPTER 1